Custody Time Limits, including coronavirus protocol

 Note: Section 22 contains many references to Overall Time Limits which were piloted but not implemented after evaluation.
 Care should be taken not to apply those parts of s.22 to CTLs: namely s.22(4), s.22(6), and s.22(6A) and references to directions under 6A.
 The whole of s.22A and s.22B may also be disregarded.

 CTLs apply to each and every charge and not the offender.
-Each charge attracts its own CTL (see R v Wirral District Magistrates Court, ex parte Meikle Crim L R 801) and Archbold 1-347.
+Each charge attracts its own CTL (see R v Wirral District Magistrates Court, ex parte Meikle Crim L R 801) and Archbold Chapter 1.

-A CTL begins the day after the court appearance when the defendant was first remanded (Regulation 2(2)).
-The CTL Calculator and CTL Ready Reckoner take account of this in their calculations.
+A CTL begins at the court appearance when the defendant was first remanded but the day of that court appearance does not count towards the CTL period (Regulation 2(2)).
+The CTL calculator and CTL Ready Reckoner (available here)) take account of this in their calculations.

 Note: Remember that this discount only applies to the first remand.

 Where a defendant is granted bail following a remand in custody, the day of the court hearing (the last day in custody) before release is counted as a whole day when calculating the CTL expiry date, regardless of the time of the hearing (e.g. even if the case is first in the list).